 IDAHO STATUTES CLEARLY STATE: VACCINES ARE NOT MANDATED FOR DAYCARE or SCHOOLS.
-LAWS CLEARLY STATE A PARENT'S WRITTEN STATEMENT IS AN ACCEPTABLE FORM OF IMMUNIZATION EXEMPTION.
-When parents opt to submit the legally acceptable affidavit, IDHW declines it forcing schools deny the children’s registration.
+LAWS CLEARLY STATE A PARENT’S WRITTEN STATEMENT IS AN ACCEPTABLE FORM OF IMMUNIZATION EXEMPTION.
+When parents opt to submit the legally acceptable affidavit, IDHW declines it forcing schools to deny the children’s registration.

 When the Public Health Department refuses to accept legally permitted form of exemption which leads many to wonder HOW IS THAT LEGAL?

 Regardless of your opinion on the efficacy of vaccines, it is unacceptable to allow the Department of Health to mandate a discriminatory form for school enrollment that violates privacy and is potentially self-incriminating.

 There are 2 forms provided by the Department of Health.
 Legally you are required to make a statement of objection (you do not have to clarify that statement), your child’s name and birthday.
 Any additional information required by schools or the Health Department is illegal.

 SCHOOL VACCINE EXEMPTION FORM

 Encourage ALL LEGISLATORS to SUPPORT SB 1050 This bill keeps administrative policy from usurping Idaho law.
 SB 1050 will allow parents to make an informed choice to opt out of vaccines without discrimination, revealing private medical information and without being entered into a tracking database without consent.